-Quadratus Lumborum Introduction:
+Quadratus Lumborum Trigger Points Introduction:

 The Quadratus Lumborum Muscle p.
 1163.
 Quadratus Lumborum (red) attaches at the top of the Iliac Crest, the 12th rib, and vertebrae L1-L5.

-Quadratus Lumborum Function:
+Quadratus Lumborum Trigger Point Function:

-In other words the QL's function is to side bend, straighten the spine, and stabilize the spine in the horizontal (aka transverse plane - the rotation plane) and frontal plane.
-Quadratus Lumborum is crucial in high impact sports due its stability and spinal movement functions.
+In other words, the QL's function is to side bend, straighten the spine, and stabilize the spine in the horizontal (aka transverse plane - the rotation plane) and frontal plane.
+Quadratus Lumborum is crucial in high-impact sports due to its stability and spinal movement functions.
 A strong QL is a great defense against spinal injury in intense activity with lots of trunk movement .
 A few Quadratus Lumborum strengthening movements I love are side planks, suitcase carries, side bends, and hyperextensions.

-Quadratus Lumborum Trigger Points:
+What Are Quadratus Lumborum Trigger Points?

 "When patients report nonspecific low back pain (LBP), the quadratus lumborum muscle is typically found to be a contributing factor to the patient’s report of pain.
 Trigger points in the quadratus lumborum muscle are common in LBP, but this source is commonly overlooked." p.
 1172.
 In my opinion, trigger points are the biggest oversight in musculoskeletal medicine practice.
-Investigating trigger points is a very low risk, high return, cost effective investment strategy for relieving conditions like back pain.
-Instead of trigger point therapy, United States medicine opts for expensive MRIs and PT visits that can quickly add up.
+Investigating trigger points is a very low-risk, high-return, cost-effective investment strategy for relieving conditions like back pain.
+Instead of trigger point therapy, unfortunately, most western medicine opts for expensive MRIs and PT/Chiropractic visits that can quickly add up.

 On page 1173 of Myofascial Pain and Dysfunction, the authors discuss a study that investigated 42 patients with nonspecific low back pain for trigger points .
 The study found a mean active trigger point count of 3.5 per patient .
-Quadratus Lumborum trigger points were the most prevalent at 55% of patients, followed by Gluteus Medius at 38% .
+Quadratus Lumborum trigger points were the most prevalent in 55% of patients, followed by Gluteus Medius at 38% .

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.